lhmurphy/artlogic-task/README.md

 ## Overview:

 #### Wireframe
 I began with drawing out a basic wireframe to ensure correct semantic layout as I know this is important for accessibility.

+#### gitHub
 I tried to maintain good practice in regularly pushing code to github to show the steps I made in my process.

 #### Definition list